LTUC/amman-dotnet-401d2/Resources/UserSecrets.md

 ```

 This is how our configuration gets build.
-Don't forget the `.AddEnvironmentVariables()` extention.
+Don't forget the `.AddEnvironmentVariables()` extension.
 Your local secrets
 will work without it but any deployed project will not.
 Now we need access to the configuration from our controller of choice.
-Bring in the configuration using statment at the top of your controller.
+Bring in the configuration using statement at the top of your controller.

 ```
 using Microsoft.Extensions.Configuration;